mapbox/node-cpp-skel/docs/extended-tour.md

 Objects/Classes are useful when you start doing more complex operations and need to consider performance more heavily, when performance constraints start to matter.
 Use classes to compute the value of something once, rather than every time you call a function.

-One step further is using an asynchronous object or class, which enables you to pass data into the threadpool in the most efficient way possible.
-This is the main goal of the `HelloObjectAsync` example in this skel, which also uses "move semantics" for even better performance.
+One step further is using an asynchronous object or class, which enables you to pass data into the threadpool.
+The aim is to process data in the threadpool in the most efficient way possible. ["Efficiency"](https://github.com/mapbox/cpp/blob/master/glossary.md#efficiency) and high performance are the main goals of the `HelloObjectAsync` example in this skel.
+The `HelloObjectAsync` example demonstrates high load, when _many_ objects in _many_ threads are being allocated.
+This scenario is where reducing unnecessary allocations really pays off, and is also why this example uses "move semantics" for even better performance.
-- **Move semantics**: move semantics avoid data being copied (allocating memory) and are most useful when working with big data. `HelloObjectAsync` is using move semantics to limit unnecessary memory allocation, which can be super expensive and generally is one of the main bottle necks of C++ applications.
-Other scenarios can also cause bottle necks in your code, but memory allocation is the best-case bottle neck to have because you can either control or avoid it altogether.
+- **Move semantics**: move semantics avoid data being copied (allocating memory), to limit unnecessary memory allocation, and are most useful when working with big data.

 Other thoughts related to move semantics:
 - Always best to use move semantics instead of passing by reference, espeically with objects like [`std::string`](http://shaharmike.com/cpp/std-string/), which can be expensive.